* NOTICE - The City of Sioux Falls is currently making changes to the Rental Registration process and program. Updates will be available soon.*

 - Verify that the owner of responsible party has not been in violation in the previous three calendar years and failed to make the required corrections.

 Permit revocation can happen if four code violations resulting in citation and fines occur within four consecutive calendar years (excluding snow tickets and tree tickets).
 If a permit is revoked the city will notice and provide a reasonable opportunity for the owner to correct the code issue.
 Appeals go through an independent hearing examiner process after written notice of appeal is provided within 15 days of decision to revoke the rental permit (a $50 processing fee is applicable, see 30.40 (b) for details on what needs to be included in the appeal request).
 Once revoked, a renewal permit will only be issued once all code violations have been corrected and approved by city inspection and all citations have been paid.

 Property defects in violation of city ordinances may lead to a revoke or suspension of a rental permit.
 The city may also seek to not allow a property to be operated as a residential unit through other legal means.

 Transferring a permit to another owner of contact person shall be done by written notice for the new name and address within 30 days of the change.

 Just because a permit for residential rental is issued does not provide approval to any violations or issues that may be active at the time of permitting.

-Property Maintenance Team:
+Property Maintenance Inspector: